Timur Ibragimov: Professional career

 Ibragimov had an important year in 2010, winning four fights and obtaining high worldwide rating by the World Boxing Association.
 In February, he took the International Boxing Association Intercontinental heavyweight title by knocking out Awadh Tamim in three rounds.
 In June, Ibragimov scored his most important career victory by outpointing former world heavyweight champion Oliver McCall over twelve rounds.
-The scores were 119-109, 117-111, and 117-111.
+The scores were 119–109, 117–111, and 117–111.
 The McCall victory earned Ibragimov the North American Boxing Association heavyweight title.
 Ibragimov next defeated Gurcharan Singh and Luis Pineda.

 In December 2010, Ibragimov lost a 12-round split decision to former cruiserweight champion Jean-Marc Mormeck.
 The bout, held in Paris for the vacant WBA International heavyweight title, was closely contested.
 Many reporters actually scored the fight in favor of Ibragimov.
-One judge favored Ibragimov 115-113, but was overruled by two judges who chose Mormeck by margins of 116-111 and 116-112.
+One judge favored Ibragimov 115–113, but was overruled by two judges who chose Mormeck by margins of 116–111 and 116–112.
 At the time of this match, Ibragimov was ranked seventh worldwide by the World Boxing Association.

 After the Mormeck fight, Ibragimov remained inactive for an entire year.
-When he finally fought again, in December, 2011, he was surprisingly stopped in two rounds by the undefeated, power-punching contender Seth Mitchell.
+When he finally fought again, in December 2011, he was surprisingly stopped in two rounds by the undefeated, power-punching contender Seth Mitchell.
 The defeat, which took place in Washington, D.C., marked the first time that Ibragimov had lost by knockout or technical knockout as an amateur or professional.

-Ibragimov won a fight on June, 2012, by outpointing South Africa's Wiseman Dlomo in a bout held in Uzbekistan.
+Ibragimov won a fight in June 2012, by outpointing South Africa's Wiseman Dlomo in a bout held in Uzbekistan.